silenceliang/ptt-crawler-scrapyRedis/README.md

 ```bash
 redis-cil
 ```
 3. the most important step is to push your url that you attempt to crawl.
 Here, we use `lpush` to attain this goal.
-The follwing term `pttCrawl:start_urls` is the redis key we have assigned to our spider.
+The following redis key is `pttCrawl:start_urls`.
+We push urls to redis.
 ```bash
 lpush pttCrawl:start_urls {ptt url}
 ```
-4. wake our slaver machines up which have a little bit different declaration in `setting.py`:
+4. (optimal) wake our slaver machines up which have a little bit different declaration in `setting.py`:
 ```bash
 scrapy crawl pttCrawl
 ```